 For group 2, solution #18 is a solution to page on the consecutive POs.
 However, this may lead to increases in the used paging resource and delay.
 Solution #18 may have impact on the RAN paging implementation for MultiSIM devices.
 Solution 17 partially proposes to use UE assistant info to influence paging strategy.
 However, there are no details on how the paging strategy is adapted.
 The effects of paging strategy change based on periodicity of the UE reachability and number of USIMs are questionable.

-For group 3, all of them introduce additional NFs in the Core Network.
+For group 3, #7, #8, #12 and #27 of them introduce additional NFs in the Core Network.
 The benefits, considering the cost/complexity, are not clear in general.
 Solution 7 and Solution 12 also introduce delay and paging resource wastage.
-Solution 13 proposes traffic from one system is delivered via another system.
+Solution 13 proposes traffic from one system is delivered via another system. #24 and #25 introduce the solutions when the multiple USIMs are registered in same PLMN.

 For group 4, solution 19 proposes UE implementation-based solution.
 This is not limited by the 3GPP.
 Whether UE implementation based solution can be considered ‘good enough’ requires feedback from RAN WGs.